Board of Directors

 Lucille Bennett, BS

-Lucille received her Bachelor of Science in Community Education from the University of Wisconsin-Milwaukee after completing an associate’s degree in Urban Education and planning from the Milwaukee Area Technical College (MATC).
+Lucille received her Bachelor of Science in Community Education from the University of Wisconsin-Milwaukee after completing an associate’s degree in urban education and planning from Milwaukee Area Technical College (MATC).
 As a teacher’s assistant, she taught Adult GED classes at MATC.
 Lucille received training in Restorative Justice and peacemaking circles, including accountability circles.
-She took her knowledge and shared it in the community at schools and organizations.
+She shared her knowledge in the community at schools and organizations.

 She was the regional director of No Child Left Behind for the Mainstream program.
-Currently, she is a K-8th grade Intervention teacher at the Academy of Excellence in Milwaukee, where she teaches middle school literature and history.
+She is a K-8th grade Intervention teacher at the Academy of Excellence in Milwaukee, teaching middle school literature and history.

-Lucille loves gospel music, singing, and reading her favorite book—the Bible.
+Lucille loves gospel music, singing, and reading her favorite Bible book.
 Whenever she finds time, she likes to paint and loves helping people with their problems.
 Lucille is a great community resource for matching people with those who can help.
 She loves learning about social-emotional learning.
 She is a mother and great-grandmother.

 Skip to content